-7.1 As outlined in the report
+7.1 As laid out in the report

-Comments checked by: Kelly Watson Assistant Director Finance and Governance, Kelly.watson@cherwellandsouthnorthants.gov.uk
+Comments checked by: Leanne Lock Group Accountant, 01295 227098 Leanne.lock@cherwellandsouthnorthants.gov.uk

 Legal Implications

 7.2 The Council is required to review its Council Tax Reduction Scheme on an annual basis and if it determines to make changes then it must consult on the revised scheme.
 Failure to do so will adversely affect the reputation of the Council and will have a financial implication for residents as well as exposing the Council to potential challenge for failing to comply with the legislative requirements of the Local Government Finance Act 1992.